 SSD Erasure- NIST Recommends 1 Pass with Specialized Commands

 SSDs do not contain magnetic coatings.
-Instead they rely on embedded processor & flash memory chips that retain data.
+Instead, they rely on embedded processors & flash memory chips that retain data.
 Flash storage allows data to be written and erased from a given location for a fixed number of times (typically 10,000) in their lifecycle and this can exhaust the overall lifetime of SSD, making sanitization of SSDs complex.
-NIST recommends erasure of SSDs with one overwriting pass combined with specialized commands.
-It proposes “Secure Erase, Block Erase or Cryptographic Erasure” if supported by the SSD, as a standard erasure procedure.
+NIST recommends the erasure of SSDs with one overwriting pass combined with specialized commands.
+It proposes “Secure Erase, Block Erase, or Cryptographic Erasure” if supported by the SSD, as a standard erasure procedure.

 Conclusion: Benefits of Single Overwriting Pass Outweighs the Multiple Passes

 With the NIST guidelines of 2014, the fear of recovery after just one cycle of overwriting has been put to rest.
 NIST clearly states that one write pass is sufficient to erase data from drives beyond recovery.
 In recent years with innovations around the hard drive technology, such as the high data density on disk platters, makes data recovery impossible after a single overwriting pass followed by verification of the overwrite.